Turkey Pot Pie Recipe

 Turkey Pot Pie Filling:

-• In a dutch oven or pot, melt the 6 tablespoons of butter over medium heat.
+• Melt the six tablespoons of butter in a Dutch oven or pot over medium heat.

-• Add the sliced mushrooms and minced garlic, rosemary, thyme, dried basil, dried oregano, and saute for another 5 minutes until mushrooms are softened.
+• Add the sliced mushrooms, minced garlic, rosemary, thyme, dried basil, and dried oregano, and saute for another 5 minutes until the mushrooms are softened.

 • Add 1/3 cup flour and stir constantly for 1-2 minutes until combined.

-• Add chicken broth and stir very well, next, add 1/2 cup heavy cream, stir and then bring the mixture.
-Let it cook for 1-2 minutes, or until the mixture has a thick gravy consistency.
+• Add chicken broth and stir very well.
+Next, add 1/2 cup heavy cream, stir, and then bring the mixture to a boil.
+Let it cook for 1-2 minutes or until it has a thick gravy consistency.

 • Preheat oven to 425 degrees F.